bperin/Language/README.md

 # Language
- Detetct if a given audio file is spanish speaking, transcribe the file.
+ Detetct if a given audio file is spanish or english, transcribe the file.
 Supports 100 concurrent connections

 # Steps
 1. Install packages